ashmeh6/AshMediaPlayer/README.md

 This media Player can Play MP3 (Audio) files and MPEG(Video) files.
 Play List is available there.
 This mediaplayer is developed with the help of NETBEANS IDE.
+This MediaPlayer also requires JMF(Java Media Framework) to be installed before run.